 • an extended 30km/h safer speed zone through Tinakori Village to the Botanic Garden and down Hill Street.

-In addition, one bus stop will be removed to improve bus travel times, there will be better provision for school pick-up and drop-off car parks, and some on-street parking will be removed.
+In addition, one bus stop was removed to improve bus travel times, there is better provision for school pick-up and drop-off car parks, and some on-street parking was removed.

 Overall, the changes along these streets will make things safer and easier for people getting around this area and provide more options for how people can get to and from work, school or tertiary study, drop kids at day care, visit local shops, churches, and businesses, or live in the area without needing to own a car.